-- P&C 0.50 addition People and Culture Business Partner position created to meet the needs of the organization & the People Strategy Plan, and to drive foundational HR practices, with implementation expected Q3 2023. - Building 0.85 addition Deputy Chief Building Official position created following recommendation from the Building Services Operational Review, with implementation expected late Q1 2023 - Building 0.59 addition Senior Building Inspector position created following recommendation from the Building Services Operational Review, with implementation expected Q3 2023 - Customer Service 0.31 addition Communications Co-op Student position created to assist the Communications Officer with day to day activities.
-Implementation is expected late Q2 2023 - Customer Service 0.50 addition Customer Service Receptionist position created to provide a resource to live answer income calls and providing initial support to the public.
-Implementation is expected Q3 2023 - Maintenance 0.27 addition Co-op Energy Management positions created to provide support to shape and implement townwide energy management/conservation programs and initiatives.
-Implementation expected Q4, 2023 - Maintenance 0.27 addition Co-op Facilities Asset Management created to provide support in further developing and completing the Asset Management Plan (AMP), Implementation expected Q2, 2023 - Parks & Rec 0.50 addition additional 1040 hours for five new part-time facility attendants to accommodate weekend public skating and programming in the winter, spring and fall months.
-Implemented in Q4, 2022 - Special Events 0.09 addition addition of 176 hours to existing Festival and Events Assistant seasonal part-time position.
-The additional hours will provide for this position to start in March and end in December - Finance 1.00 addition Financial Analyst Capital projects position approved in principle during the Capital Workshops completed in March & May 2022, with implementation expected Q1 2023 - Parks & Rec 1.00 addition Manager Capital Projects position approved in principle during the Capital Workshops completed in March & May 2022, with implementation expected Q1 2023 - Building 1.00 addition Senior Planner Capital projects position approved in principle during the Capital Workshops completed in March & May 2022, with implementation expected Q1 2023 - Public Works 1.00 addition Development Engineer Capital projects position approved in principle during the Capital Workshops completed in March & May 2022.
-This position was filled in Q4, 2022 - Various 0.96 addition Balance of part year 2022 FTE implementations for various positions.
+P&C 0.5 People and Culture Business Partner position created to meet the needs of the organization & the People Strategy Plan, and to drive foundational HR practices, with implementation expected Q3 2023.
+Building 0.85 Deputy Chief Building Official position created following a recommendation from the Building Services Operational Review, with implementation expected late Q1 2023.
+Building 0.59 Senior Building Inspector position created following a recommendation from the Building Services Operational Review, with implementation expected Q3 2023.
+Customer Service 0.31 Communications Co-op Student position created to assist the Communications Officer with day-to-day activities.
+Implementation is expected late Q2 2023.
+Customer Service 0.50 Customer Service Receptionist position created to provide a resource to live answer incoming calls and provide initial support to the public.
+Implementation is expected Q3 2023.
+Maintenance 0.27 Co-op Energy Management position created to provide support to shape and implement townwide energy management/conservation programs and initiatives.
+Implementation expected Q4, 2023.
+Maintenance 0.27 Co-op Facilities Asset Management created to provide support in further developing and completing the Asset Management Plan (AMP).
+Implementation expected Q2 2023.
+Parks & Rec 0.50 Additional 1040 hours for five new part-time facility attendants to accommodate weekend public skating and programming in the winter, spring and fall months.
+Implemented in Q4 2022.
+Special Events 0.09 Additional 176 hours to existing Festival and Events Assistant seasonal part-time position.
+These additional hours will provide for this position to start in March and end in December.
+Finance 1.00 Financial Analyst - Capital projects position approved in principle during the Capital Workshops completed in March & May 2022, with implementation expected Q1 2023.

+Parks & Rec 1.00 Manager Capital Projects position approved in principle during the Capital Workshops completed in March & May 2022, with implementation expected Q1 2023.
+Building 1.00 Senior Planner - Capital projects position approved in principle during the Capital Workshops completed in March & May 2022, with implementation expected Q1 2023.
+Public Works 1.00 Development Engineer - Capital projects position approved in principle during the Capital Workshops completed in March & May 2022.
+This position was filled in Q4, 2022.
+Various 0.96 Balance of part-year 2022 FTE implementations for various positions.